CHARACTERISTICS OF THE CLASS

 Ability to establish and maintain effective working relationships with employees and the general public.

-Ability to train, supervise and evaluate aquatic personnel.
+Ability to train, supervise, schedule and evaluate aquatic personnel.

 C. PHYSICAL AND MENTAL REQUIREMENTS